Hadryan/Music-Recommendation-System-2/README.md

 ### Recommendation System Ⅲ: based on Singular Value Decomposition
-- Singular Value Decompostion is commonly used for recommendation system, because it can figure out the songs' similarity quickly and efficiently.
+- Singular Value Decomposition is commonly used for recommendation system, because it can figure out the songs' similarity quickly and efficiently.
 You can find the core idea below:

 <div align="center">
 <img src="https://github.com/JimengShi/Music-Recommendation-System/blob/master/images/SVD.jpg" height=240 alt="R3">